 I was a page in the Dance Division for nearly a year.
-I worked independently to measure, rehouse, and barcode about 1200 linear feet of scrapbooks in 3 months.
+I worked independently to measure, rehouse, and barcode about 1000 linear feet of scrapbooks in 3 months.
+This project is more thoroughly discussed in the Division's Annual Report FY20 on page 36.
 While working remotely, I researched collection materials for various projects including education, remote access, and budgets.
 I also edited finding aids, rehoused collections, answered reference questions, performed basic mat repairs, and did basic cataloguing.

 During the summer of 2019, I worked as an Archives / Audience Engagement Intern at Jacob's Pillow.
 During my time there, I started to process a 14-box collection of materials donated by Kitty Cunningham, a dance enthusiast and critic.
 I surveyed the collection and wrote a processing plan.
 After approval of the plan, I arranged the materials and wrote folder-level descriptions.
 After arrangement, the collection was housed in lignin-free boxes.